Deciding how to charge for freelance editing can be difficult. Here are some of the issues involved.

 Hourly?
 Or Per-Page?

 I have charged both hourly, and per-page, and don't really have a preference.
 When I'm going through and editing old posts that a blogger might have, I often charge by the hour.
 When I have a manuscript, though, I usually charge by the page.
-In the end, though, it's about how much experience you have, and how much work you are putting in.

 Image source: The Land via Wikimedia Commons